luanAfons0/Simplex/framework/README.md

 - Node.js version 21.7 or higher

-### Installation
+### Usage

 ```bash
 npm install simplex-api
 ```

-> [!NOTE]
-> In the `examples` folder, we have a lot of examples of how to use the package, feel free to copy or do your version of the implementation.
+> In the [`examples`](https://github.com/luanAfons0/Simplex/tree/main/framework/examples) folder, we have a lot of examples of how to use the package, feel free to copy or do your version of the implementation.

 ---